Norad

 Norad is an administrative and specialist body for development cooperation and supports the Ministry of Foreign Affairs and the Ministry of Climate and the Environment in achieving the goals of Norwegian development policy and promoting sustainable development.
 The UN's sustainability goals, climate goals and human rights form the basis of Norad's work.
 Norad is based in Oslo and has around 320 employees.

-UN High Commissioner for Human Rights Volker Türk, Sudanese democracy activist Alaa Salah – known as “Lady Liberty”, war correspondents, humanitarian workers, peace activists, politicians and leading conflict researchers from around the world will take the stage at this year’s Norad Conference on 28 January.
+UN High Commissioner for Human Rights Volker Türk, Multi-award-winning investigative journalist Lucy Kassa, humanitarian workers, peace activists, politicians and leading conflict researchers took the stage at this year’s Norad Conference.

 The Nansen Support Programme for Ukraine